-How much of the back seat can this car mirror cover?
+How much of the back seat can a baby mirror cover?

-Another good question!
-If the mirror were mounted on the center headrest, would the parent be able to see kids on both sides of the car’s backseat.
+If the mirror were mounted on the center headrest, would the parent be able to see kids on both sides of the car’s backseat?
 For most of the mirrors on this list, the short answer is no, the mirror is not made to be used in that capacity.

 Is the mirror image clear?